Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_task.md

 <br>
 I had to edit my script a few times because it was not finding the index.ejs file.
 So I decided to make it very clear how to get to index file by cd'ing into folder instead of having views/index.ejs in sed file, just index.ejs.
 First we had to have the app running, then write a script to add the cat.
 <br>
 You can see in my screenshot below, the cat is showing!
+Below I will explain hoe I got there.

 ![alt text](<Screenshot 2024-03-15 at 10.28.18.png>)